androbaza/event-smlm-localization/notes.md

 * Filter out the event salt-n-paper noise --> not needed with doG
 * There is no background - no median filtering?
 * generating the images as floats reduces the number of false double peak identifications after doG filtereing.
 * for some reason numba performs worse for single image.
-Have to experiment with the whole movie.
+Have to experiment with the whole movie ❌

 # TO-DO
-* finish the script for pSMLM, make it a function in the end
+* finish the script for pSMLM, make it a function in the end ✅
+* figure out how to properly calculate intensity of fluorophore.
+* paralellization on CPU
+* paralellization on GPU?
 * add custom parameters, so than grid search for parameters could be performed